oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 * `pom.xml` file located in the `/home/oracle/OTMM/otmm-22.3.2/samples/xa/java/bankapp/StockBroker/` folder
 * `UserStockTransactionServiceImpl.java` file located in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application

 The following section provides reference information about each line of code that you must uncomment and its purpose.
-You can skip this reading this section, if you only want to quickly uncomment the code and run the application.
+You can skip this reading this section if you only want to quickly uncomment the code and run the application.
 You can return to this section later to understand the purpose of each line of code that you uncomment.

 1. Include the MicroTx library as a maven dependency in the application's `pom.xml` file.
-Open the `pom.xml` file which is located in the `/home/oracle/OTMM/otmm-22.3.2/samples/xa/java/bankapp/StockBroker/` folder in any code editor, and then uncomment the following lines of code.
+Open the `pom.xml` file which is in the `/home/oracle/OTMM/otmm-22.3.2/samples/xa/java/bankapp/StockBroker/` folder in any code editor, and then uncomment the following lines of code.
 The following sample code is for the 22.3.2 release.
 Provide the correct version, based on the release that you want to use.

     ```
     <copy>